yashsinha501/url-shortner/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run npm install to install the necessary dependencies.
 3. Start the server by running npm start.

-## Contributing
-Contributions to the project are welcome!
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request in diffrent branch.

-## License
-This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.